 Every person in California should be able to live a healthy life.
 That’s the vision we stand by and the journey we are committed to.
-The Center works to promote health and racial equity in communities throughout California with local, state and national partners.
+The Center works to promote health, racial equity and racial justice in communities throughout California with local, state and national partners.

 With strategy, creativity and ongoing collaboration, The Center strives to eradicate health inequities across the state, especially within the underserved San Joaquin Valley.
 Learn more.

 May 14, 2021

 With grants up to $300,000 over two years, this funding opportunity will strengthen the capacity of emerging grassroots community-based organizations and Tribal organizations throughout California to use innovative programs/practices for substance use disorder prevention.
 Applications are due by June 23 at 1 p.m.